 Lake Balchap Hike (Bachalpsee)

-After taking the gondola up first thing in the morning, start hiking directly to Bachalpsee Lake(Lake Balchap).
-From the top of the Gondola, it is a 3km hike (one way to Bachalpsee) and takes about an hour.
+After taking the gondola up first thing in the morning, start the family-friendly and accessible Bachalpsee Lake hike directly from the top of the Gondola.
+This 3km hike (one way to Bachalpsee) takes about an hour and is suitable for both families and those with limited hiking experience.
 It is a fairly easy hike that is a gentle slope with only about a 150 meter (500 feet) elevation gain.
 If the weather is good, take your time to really enjoy the views from all vantage points.

 Walk to the back of the second lake to sit on the bench.
 There is a journal sitting in a box where you can leave your impressions of Lake Bachalp and the mountain vista view.
 It is also our favorite spot for a photograph.
-If the weather is overcast, you won’t be able to see the mountains so you might as well, walk back because you will have another chance tomorrow as you will be staying overnight.
+If the weather is overcast, you won’t be able to see the mountains, so you might as well walk back because you will have another chance tomorrow as you will be staying overnight.
 So instead, get on with the adventures!

 Before you begin your adventures, Restaurant First is a great place to grab some lunch.
 We had a raclette here and it was nice and filling.
 You can also fill up your water bottles at the fountain in front of the washrooms downstairs.
 So now that your bellies and bottles are full, it’s time for afternoon adventures.